 Aegon decided to go west to Westeros, and for years he planned his conquest of the Seven Kingdoms.
 He made a huge table map of Westeros painted without any borders to signify that it should be one realm alone instead of many.
 This map later became known as the Painted Table.
 His plan was ambitious but eventually successful.

 Aegon chose to date the beginning of his reign from the day the High Septon anointed him in Oldtown.
 Rather than ruling from Oldtown or Dragonstone, Aegon chose to make his seat King's Landing, the new settlement growing around the Aegonfort.
 He also took the swords of his defeated enemies, forging them into the Iron Throne.
-Aegon also created the office of the Hand of the King and Orys Baratheon was made the first Hand.
+Aegon also created the offices of the small council as well as that of the Hand of the King, with Orys Baratheon becoming his first Hand.

 First Dornish War

-Knowing that Dorne was the Targaryens' only defeat, Aegon launched another invasion hoping to complete the conquest in 4 AC.
+Knowing that Dorne was the Targaryens' only defeat, Aegon continued the Wars of Conquest.
+The king launched another invasion hoping to complete the conquest in 4 AC.
 The First Dornish War resulted in the death of Rhaenys Targaryen when a lucky shot from a scorpion took her dragon Meraxes in the eye, and the dragon crashed from the sky dead taking her rider with her.
 Aegon's wrath after Rhaenys's death knew no bonds.